 - Develop a range of smaller scale housing and regeneration schemes in/around current & proposed stations on Metro Phase 2.
 Small scale low/medium rise-residential from both new build and re-purposed existing buildings (as is already happening in Pontypridd)

 - Pontypridd.
 Lets’ leverage the investment in the Metro and secure a major mixed use regeneration across the town.
 That means an additional metro rail station at the bus station, more buildings re-purposed for residential, some sites re-developed for low/medium rise apartments (4-8 stories).
 Can we open up the river on Taff St to improve the urban realm?
 Let’s integrate arts, culture, history and community uses into our thinking – and engage the local community in the process.
 Can we re-energise the market on the back of greater emphasis on local food, let’s bring in some hotels and tourist infrastructure.
-Can I suggest a Welsh Government funded chain of “Paradors” in the valleys – let’s start in Pontypridd; these could be used for skills/training in food preparation, tourism, etc and linked to Coleg Y Cymoedd (I’ll cover this in another article) Can we also secure more public sector job relocations?
+Can I suggest a Welsh Government funded chain of “Paradors” in the valleys – let’s start in Pontypridd; these could be used for skills/training in food preparation, tourism, etc and linked to Coleg Y Cymoedd (I set out some nascent ideas here) Can we also secure more public sector job relocations?
 And as per below, business rate relief for small, local and independent businesses.

 - Trefforest south to Taffs Well.
 This whole corridor, including the old industrial estate, could be densified (again as illustrated in the 2013 Metro Impact Study) with more mixed and residential uses integrated with the new proposed Metro station at Nantgarw – and potentially further stations at places like Upper Boat.
 Yes I am aware there are constraint (river flooding being one) but if we design more low/medium rise with living on the higher floors this helps mitigate potential impacts.